RWTH-EBC/districtgenerator/README.md

 [![License](http://img.shields.io/:license-mit-blue.svg)](http://doge.mit-license.org)

-The districtgenerator is a Python tool for generating building-specific thermal, electrical and occupancy profiles for residential districts.
+The districtgenerator is a Python tool for generating building-specific thermal, electrical and occupancy profiles for districts.
 By integrating several open-source data bases and tools like [TEASER](https://github.com/RWTH-EBC/TEASER) and [richardsonpy](https://github.com/RWTH-EBC/richardsonpy), the districtgenerator is designed to provide easy access to profile generation.